karimra/ouroboros/docs/index.md

 Ouroboros is a Closed Loop Network Automation tool.
-Aiming at facilitating network related automation and orchestration tasks, by executing actions in response to event received from the network.
+Aiming at facilitating network automation and orchestration tasks, by executing actions in response to event received from the network.